It is a growing paradox that there is infinite wealth in the mine of knowledge, but stifled and dropping capacity to get it out. Why?

 By looking at the changing roles and surge of new jobs in the economy, it is possible to see where a culture is finding its greatest needs and sees the most opportunity.
 The graph shows the change in the millions of people employed in four different classes of workers (Florida, 2011^).
 Endless volcanic quantities of data that need to be processed by analytical and creative thinking have been a key foundation for the formation of the "creative class", the purple line labeled CC in the graph on the right.
 The purple CC line does not have the highest number of jobs; it has the highest paying jobs.

 It is this creative entrepreneurial and thinking talent of the CC occupational class of jobs whose contributions have done the most to grow the economy and thereby draw ever higher wages over the last 200 or so years.
 This is compared with low wage service sector (LWS), the declining numbers of jobs manufacturing (Manuf) and the almost non-existent number of jobs in farming (Farm) jobs (Florida, 2011^; Florida, 2012^).
 Service sector jobs (LWS) requiring the least higher level thought are the easiest to fill and consequently command the lowest wages; they provide services to all the other sectors.
 The declining number of manufacturing jobs in the United States is only in part a result of factories moving to cheap labor countries.
 The United States is still the number one country in the world for manufacturing output.
-The drop in jobs is far more related to the expansion of automation and robotics; with the arrival of automation, fewer but higher paying jobs are developing, jobs that require ever higher levels of skill.
+The drop in manufacturing jobs is far more related to the expansion of automation and robotics; with the arrival of automation, fewer but higher paying jobs are developing, jobs that require ever higher levels of skill.
+However, the nonrival nature of knowledge and the boost to productivity by advancing technology has resulted in a shift of employment from the competitive capitalist market to the collaborative nonprofit market, which is the fastest growing job market in the United States with over 10% of the market (Rifkins, 2014^).

 Note the exponential nature of purple Creative Class growth, a curve which does not fully match the exponential curves of data growth but rather appears to be chasing it in a losing effort to catch up.
 This explosive growth in data whose exponential curves are sharper than the job market in the CC provides the Creative Class with a seemingly infinite opportunity to continue to grow not only the CC job market and but CC wages as well.
 This creates a rather clear target for educational systems.
 The more creative and analytical thinkers our educational systems produce, the better it is not only for those individuals but the better to grow the wealth of the economy which in turn raises the tide for everyone's boat.